James Study 3: To do or not to do?

 What are temptations?

-a) Temptations often arise because of certain trials, when we are tempted either to doubt, to turn our backs on people, or God, and we have a choice to react just like the world, or to react with the Holy Spirit in us in a way to glorify God, James 1:6; Matthew 21:21-22.
+a) Temptations often arise because of certain “trials” (problems or difficulties), when we are tempted to doubt, to turn our backs on people, or on God; when we have a choice to react just like the world, or to react with the Holy Spirit in us in a way that glorifies God.
+(James 1:6; Matthew 21:21-22)

-b) Temptations come into our lives through our own selfish ambitions (James 1:14-15), whereas trials are basically difficulties outside our control, 2 Thessalonians 1:4.
+b) Temptations come into our lives through our own selfish ambitions (James 1:14-15), whereas “trials” are basically difficulties that lie outside our control.
+(2 Thessalonians 1:4)

-c) Temptations are the pull of our own flesh to question God or to do things our own way instead of God’s, Romans 7:14-15.
+c) Temptations are the pull of our own “flesh” (our human minds and emotions) to question God, or to do things our own way instead of God’s way.
+(Romans 7:14-15)

-First we are drawn away from our dependency on God and the work of the Holy Spirit in us,
+Firstly, we are drawn away from our dependency on God and the work of the Holy Spirit in us;

 .
-This could be physical but is definitely spiritual death.
+This could be physical death, but is definitely spiritual death.

-Just remember the story of King David and the beautiful Bathsheba (2 Samuel 11:1-12;19) His first wrong step was that David should have been at war (2 Samuel 11:1) and then the slippery slope of adultery and murder ended in the death of a baby.
+Just remember the story of King David and the beautiful Bathsheba.
+(See 2 Samuel 11:1-12;19.)
+David’s first wrong step was that he should have been at war.
+(2 Samuel 11:1) The slippery slope of adultery and murder then culminated in the death of a baby.

 Why does it happen?

-The simple reason that we give in to temptation, is that we have not completely crucified our flesh (Galatians 2:20) and so it rises up, wanting to be in charge over our spirit, which is born again and wants to follow God.
-We have to choose for our inward man to dominate our outward man.
+The simple reason that we give in to temptation is that we have not completely “crucified our flesh” (put to death our human minds and emotions – Galatians 2:20) and so our “flesh” rises up, wanting to be in charge over our spirit, even though our spirit is born again and wants to follow God.
+We have to choose for our inward self (our spirit) to dominate our outward self (our “flesh”).